tla-org/rmathlib/README.md

 - Enables Go To Definition (code navigation) when loading this package as a dependency.
 - More clarity about the used compiler and supported Rust versions.

+## License

+The original R code is licensed under the GPL-2.0.
+Therefore, this port is also licensed under the GPL-2.0.

+The GPL-2.0 is known to be a very restrictive license.
+One exception to this restriction is to use this library only for a small part of the functionality of your project (see, e.g., [here](https://opensource.stackexchange.com/questions/1579)).
+In such cases, your project would be considered not to be a "derivative work" and therefore not subject to the GPL-2.0.

 ## Developer Notes

 Some tips for debugging the C code in `test/nmath/`: